 Coming up with ideas for your startup’s blog can be mentally taxing.
-While an SEO audit can help you find opportunities in Google results, it can leave your blog topics feeling a little bit flat.
+While keyword research can help you find opportunities in Google results, it can leave your blog topics feeling a little bit flat.

 Want to reach more software developers?

 Step 1: Expose yourself to inspiration

 “Original ideas do not come from within.
 They are given to us, from without.
 A writer should not look inside, but outside, at external sources, stories, events, and emotions.” - Robert Bruce